Adding bed storage was a key goal for Bridget Stralko when she embarked on updating her 8-year-old daughter’s room.

 “I was able to gather up all her straggler toys and store them in her room, and I was able to reclaim my space in my living room,” Stralko said.

-Getting your children involved in the planning and selection is key, to ensure they like the space and use it.
+Involve your children in the planning and selection to ensure they like the space and use it.
 Stralko’s daughter helped contribute paint color, toy storage ideas and more.

 “Now she wants to categorize her drawers, and she’s taken more interest in her room because she got to pick things out,” she said.